LongPhan1912/CookCountyPayroll/README.md

 * A summary of the top 20 workers with the longest tenure
 * A view of the number of jobs, offices, and employees existing in each bureau
 * A function returning the jobs with the most employees
-* A common table expression showing the average pay, numbjobs, and number of employees within each bureau
+* A common table expression showing the average pay, number of jobs, and number of employees within each bureau (for bureaus with 10 or more employees who have each worked throughout all 4 quarters within a year)

 Notes to viewers:
 1. Since the csv file is greater than 25MB, directly download the original dataset from: https://catalog.data.gov/dataset/employee-payroll and load it into the SQL script.